- Forums

 Paul Wilmott, mathematician, author and fund manager

-If you are owing this book, please visit the site of Egor Kraev, who did a great job in collecting and documenting issues, comments and corrections to the book.
+If you own this book, please visit the site of Egor Kraev, who did a great job in collecting and documenting issues, comments and corrections to the book.

 Financial Instrument Pricing using C++